[?] Subscribe To This Site

 Tax heaven

-• Interest free European tax heaven for non residents or Europeans residing less than 183 days a year on the island which is however said to be stopped, sometime in the future.
+• Interest free European tax heaven for non residents or Europeans residing less than 183 days a year on the island.
+However, a new law in 2015 requires Tenerife banks to demand proof of source of income to avoid money laundering.

 • Relative lower priced real estate and other taxes compared to most European countries.